lyteword/chspurgeon-tod/volume-7/psalm-149.md

 This truth I shall labour to demonstrate, 1.
 From the Object.
 2. The Effect.
 3. Their Price.
 4. Their Performance; or, to use the School terms, they are *"high":* 1.
 Objective.
 2. Effective.
 3. Appreciative.
 4. Perfective.

-1\.The praises of God are *"high"* in relation to their *Object,* which is none other but the Most High God, and that in the consideration of his transcendent height and sublimity over and above all other things or persons: so the Psalmist's resolution intimates (Ps 7:17), "I will praise the LORD according to his righteousness", which he expresses in the following words, "To sing praise to the name of the Lord most high"; and Ps 92:1: "It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O most High."
+1\.
+The praises of God are *"high"* in relation to their *Object,* which is none other but the Most High God, and that in the consideration of his transcendent height and sublimity over and above all other things or persons: so the Psalmist's resolution intimates (Ps 7:17), "I will praise the LORD according to his righteousness", which he expresses in the following words, "To sing praise to the name of the Lord most high"; and Ps 92:1: "It is a good thing to give thanks unto the Lord, and to sing praises unto thy name, O most High."
 In which places, and very many more in the Scriptures, it is evident that the Lord, considered in his highest sublimity, is the object of high praise, and that by most special and peculiar appropriation of it unto himself, and none other (Isa 42:8).

-2\.In the second place, the praises of God will appear to be of a high, sublime nature, from the high effect, the genuine and proper fruit they produce, viz., that although their object, to whom they are peculiarly appropriate (I mean the Lord himself) be in his own nature, and of himself, most infinitely high and transcendent, yet by the attribution and performance of praise unto him, doth he account his name, his power, his wisdom, and justice, and himself to be exalted thereby.
+2\.
+In the second place, the praises of God will appear to be of a high, sublime nature, from the high effect, the genuine and proper fruit they produce, viz., that although their object, to whom they are peculiarly appropriate (I mean the Lord himself) be in his own nature, and of himself, most infinitely high and transcendent, yet by the attribution and performance of praise unto him, doth he account his name, his power, his wisdom, and justice, and himself to be exalted thereby.
 What else do those expressions in Scripture imply wherein it is asserted, that by this high duty of praise the high Jehovah is exalted (Ps 108:32); His sublime perfections are extolled and lifted up (Ps 68:4); His great Name is magnified (Lu 1:64); His infinite majesty is glorified (Ps 50:23)?
 Oh how high must be that duty, that adds height to the high God, that magnifies the great God, and glorifies the God of glory, and makes him higher, greater, and more glorious than he was before!

-3\.Thirdly, the praises of God are of a high nature, *appreciative,* in respect of *the high estimation the Lord himself hath of them,* which appears two ways: (1.)
+3\.
+Thirdly, the praises of God are of a high nature, *appreciative,* in respect of *the high estimation the Lord himself hath of them,* which appears two ways: (1.)
 By the high price wherewith he purchases them; (2.)
 By the high delight he takes in them, after he hath procured them.

  *First.* The *price* wherewith God is willing to purchase them is very high, for not only the expense of all his wisdom, power, and goodness, put forth in creation, not only the laying out of all his counsel, care, love, and faithfulness in providence and preservation; but also the rich treasure of his promises, covenant, grace, yea, the precious blood of his own Son, in our redemption, is given freely, absolutely, intentionally, and ultimately, for no other thing but the purchase of high praises to God (Eph 1:5-6).
 All that God doth and giveth; all that Christ doth and suffereth, is for the praise of the glory of his grace.
 I confess, consider men's highest praises of God, as they are man's performance, they are poor and inconsiderable things; but consider them as they are the testimonies and expressions of a believing heart, declaring and making known the unspeakable wisdom, faithfulness, bounty, and excellencies of God, exercised in his works; in this notion the Scripture declares the heart of God to be so taken with the desire of them, that he is willing to give heaven, earth, Himself, and Son to poor men for the praises of their hearts, hands, and tongues; and accounts himself abundantly satisfied.
 Therefore, when his people will speak good of his name, they speak of him in the dialect of angels' notes, *"the high praises of God."*

  *Secondly.* The high value that God hath of "high praises" will be evident by the *high delight and pleasure* God takes in them thus purchased; for skilful artists, and high principled, elevated understandings, never take pleasure or delight in any thing or work which is not answerable to their highest principles, and proportionable to their uttermost skill and desire.
 Now the Lord, who is of the most perfect understanding, and deepest skill and knowledge, declares himself to take infinite delight in his people's praises.
 It is his solace and pleasure to be attended with them, either in earth or in heaven, by men or angels; and his soul is ravished with the thoughts and contemplation of them.

-4\.In the fourth place, the praises of God are high, and of a high nature *perfective,* that is, in respect of the high measure of grace they are to be attended withal in their performance: the Lord requiring the duty of high praise to be performed with a great measure of Scripture light, with a high degree of effectual fifth, and with a more ample proportion of practical holiness than any other of the most solemn exercises of his public worship.— *Condensed from a Sermon by Samuel Fairclough, entitled "The Prisoner's Praise,"* 1650.
+4\.
+In the fourth place, the praises of God are high, and of a high nature *perfective,* that is, in respect of the high measure of grace they are to be attended withal in their performance: the Lord requiring the duty of high praise to be performed with a great measure of Scripture light, with a high degree of effectual fifth, and with a more ample proportion of practical holiness than any other of the most solemn exercises of his public worship.— *Condensed from a Sermon by Samuel Fairclough, entitled "The Prisoner's Praise,"* 1650.

 **Verse 8.** *To bind their kings with chains*, etc. Agrippa was captive to Paul.
 The word had him in bands like a prisoner, and made him confess against himself before Festus that he was "almost persuaded to be a Christian."
 Then it was verified which before was prophesied, *They shall bind kings in chains, and nobles in fetters of iron.* Oh, the majesty and force of the word!— *Henry Smith.*